Port Phillip Bay

 The history of waterways includes a rich narrative of indigenous and European culture, lessons about the impact of urbanisation and the vulnerability of waterways, and the need to protect and improve them.

 The Yarra River.
-Image source: Department of Environment and Primary Industries
+Image source: Department of Environment, Land, Water and Planning

 The Yarra River

 By far the largest input into Port Phillip Bay is the Yarra River.
 The Yarra River, known as Birrarung to the Kulin people, traditionally provided a food source and meeting place for indigenous Australians who have maintained a connection to it for over 40,000 years.
 It became known as the Yarra in the 1830s after a surveyor misheard local Aborigines saying Yarro Yarro, meaning ‘it flows’ or ‘ever flowing’.

 The Yarra River starts in swamps just west of Mount Baw Baw.
 This area is within the Yarra Ranges National Park, and has been closed off to public access since 1890 to preserve water quality.
 This closed catchment supplies around 70% of Melbourne’s drinking water on average.
 The Yarra continues through forested regions before entering rural and eventually urban areas.
 Dights Falls marks the transition of the freshwater Yarra River to an estuary – from Dights Falls, the river continues for 17 km through Melbourne to Port Phillip Bay.

 - Length: 242 km.

 - Runs: From 40 km east of Warburton on the flanks of Mt Baw Baw to its mouth at Newport in Port Phillip Bay.

 - Name: Yarra Yarra means ‘it flows’ or ‘ever flowing’ in the Wurundjeri language.